Bruntál: 13th–15th centuries

-The first written mention of Bruntál is in the Uničov Charter issued by King Ottokar I in 1223.
+The first written mention of Bruntál is in the Uničov charter, issued by King Ottokar I in 1223.
 According to the charter, Bruntál was founded probably by Vladislaus Henry around 1213 and granted Magdeburg rights.
 Being the first settlement in Czech lands to be granted Magdeburg rights, Bruntál was an appellate court for all cities endowed with Magdeburg rights in Northern Moravia (including Olomouc and Opava) until 1352.
-The reasons behind the founding of the city probably included utilising mineral ore deposits in the region, as well as thwarting colonization by the Bishops of Wrocław.
+The reasons behind the founding of the town probably included utilising mineral ore deposits in the region, as well as thwarting colonisation by the Bishops of Wrocław.

 Bruntál was founded as a mining town and the mining of precious metals and later iron ore in its vicinity was the main source of its prosperity until the 17th century.
 This fact was also reflected in the coat of arms, which already contains the figure of a miner in its oldest known image on a document from 1287.
 In addition to mining the town's economic growth was aided by its location on a trade route and the development of crafts.

 Bruntál was owned by various branches of the Přemyslid dynasty almost continuously until 1474.
 It was owned by the Margraves of Moravia in 1213–1318, by the Dukes of Opava in 1318–1377, and by the Dukes of Krnov in 1377–1474 except for the years 1384–1390, when it was owned by Vladislaus II of Opole.

 In 1474, during the Bohemian–Hungarian War (1468–1478), Bruntál was occupied by the armed forces of Matthias Corvinus who gave the town as a pledge to his supporter, Jan of Vrbno.
-Despite being only a possessor of the town, Jan of Vrbno started to style himself of Vrbno and Bruntál from 1476 onwards.
+Despite being only a possessor of the town, Jan of Vrbno started to style himself "of Vrbno and Bruntál" from 1476 onwards.